Important Dates, Information and Policies

 Contact the Office of Global Education

-Students who enroll in an off-campus J Term program pay a program fee to cover the costs of the program.
-Fees listed on this Web page are estimated in advance and are subject to change based on unforseeable changes, such as fluctuating currencies, increased airfares, fuel surcharges, and general inflation.
-Should there be a change in the program fee, students will have two weeks from the notification date or until the last day of classes -- whichever is shorter -- to pay.
+Students who enroll in an Off-Campus J Term program pay a program fee to cover the costs of the program.
+Fees listed on this Webpage are estimated in advance and are subject to change based on unforseeable changes, such as fluctuating currencies, increased airfares, fuel surcharges, and general inflation.
+If a change to the program fee is required, students will be notified and have two weeks from the notification date or until the last day of classes -- whichever is shorter -- to pay.

-Please note: Failure to pay the $500 deposit and the full program fee by the indicated deadline, will result in the student's removal from the program.
+Please note: Out of fairness to other students, failure to pay the $500 deposit and the full program fee by the indicated deadline will result in the student's removal from the program.
 At that time, students from the waitlist will be reconsidered for acceptance into the program.